hsalvesen/Oceans2700/README.md

 ### Major Project

 This document serves to document high-level information about the practical implementation of C language to program a STM32F303 microcontroller to design and implement a proof-of-concept technology for a 5-minute escape room experience.

 # Escape Room Storyline: The Bank Heist
 In the heart of the city lies an infamous bank, a fortress reputed for its invincible vault.
 Today, your team embarks on a daring mission: infiltrate the bank, crack the vault, secure the priceless artifact, and escape without leaving a trace.
 Precision is key, and silence is your weapon.
+View [this video](https://www.youtube.com/watch?v=20ZFejAKmJQ) for an exposition of your task.

 ### Exercise 1: Safe Crack